 Originally a tropical disease

-The first cases of hemorrhagic dengue appeared in Cuba and the Caribbean in 1981, and reappeared in 1996, after a 15-year interval.
+The first cases of hemorrhagic dengue appeared in Cuba and the Caribbean in 1981, and the disease reappeared in Cuba in 1996, after a 15-year interval.
+In 2013, there was an epidemic outbreak in French Guiana, and that year 2.35 million cases were reported in the Americas alone, including 37,687 cases of severe dengue.
 This worrying resurgence of dengue in Latin America and the Caribbean appears to be linked to the doubtful effectiveness of mosquito vector eradication programs in this region of the world.
 Other contributory factors appear to be demographic growth, uncontrolled urban development, natural disasters and the impoverishment of populations affected by the disease.
 Dengue has a major impact on the economies of the countries in which it is rife.

 Moving towards colonization of temperate zones

 In the last few years the secondary vector of dengue in Asia, Aedes albopictus, has colonized North America and Europe, including France.
-Its ability to hibernate has enabled it to subsist in these regions during cold spells.
-There is now a very real risk of dengue transmission in these regions.
-In 2010, the first two indigenous cases of dengue were reported in South-East France.
+The mosquito is active in these regions between May 1 and November 30, but its ability to tolerate low temperatures and hibernate has enabled it to subsist during cold spells.
+The risk of dengue transmission in these regions has now been confirmed, with the detection of the first two indigenous cases in France in 2010, in Nice.
+In 2012, an epidemic outbreak on the Portuguese archipelago of Madeira resulted in more than 2,000 cases, and imported cases were detected in 10 other European countries outside mainland Portugal.

 Fighting the disease

-There is currently no specific treatment nor vaccine available for fighting this disease, but a number of multi-disciplinary studies are underway.
-The only existing means of fighting this disease are the control of mosquito vectors in the regions concerned and individual measures to protect against mosquito bites.
+There is currently no specific treatment or vaccine available for fighting this disease, but a number of multi-disciplinary studies are under way.
+The only existing means of fighting the disease are the control of mosquito vectors in the regions concerned and individual measures to protect against mosquito bites.

 At the Institut Pasteur

-The Flavivirus-Host Molecular Interactions Unit, led by Philippe Desprès, is conducting a number of projects, particularly on the physiology of infection or research into new vaccine and anti-viral therapies.
+The Flavivirus-Host Molecular Interactions Unit, led by Philippe Desprès, is conducting a number of projects, particularly on the physiology of infection and research into new vaccine and anti-viral therapies.
 The unit is involved in the KerARBO project, a program financed in 2012 by the French National Research Agency and coordinated by the Institute for Research and Development (IRD) in Montpellier.
-The KerARBO program aims to provide insight into the replication mechanisms of the virus at the inoculation site, in other words where the skin has been bitten by the mosquito.
-It also aims to develop innovative anti-viral strategies.
+The KerARBO program aims to provide insight into the replication mechanisms of the virus in the skin, where it is inoculated by mosquito saliva after a mosquito bite.
+The scientists are also hoping to shed light on the interactions between the mosquito vector Aedes albopictus and dengue virus serotype 4 by developing proteomics techniques to examine infection barriers in mosquitoes.
+These approaches should open up new avenues for innovative anti-viral strategies.
 In collaboration with the Laboratory for Urgent Response to Biological Threats at the Institut Pasteur, the Flavivirus-Host Molecular Interactions Unit has also developed an innovative technological platform which conducts a patented process to study the prevalence of dengue in populations within endemic regions.

-The Viral Genomics and Vaccination Unit (led by Frédéric Tangy) in collaboration with the Flavivirus-Host Molecular Interactions Unit has developed a vaccine candidate against the four dengue serotypes based on the use of pediatric measles vaccine.
-A phase I clinical trials on this candidate vaccine measles-dengue is planned soon by the austrian biotech company THEMIS Biosciences, based in Vienna.
+The Viral Genomics and Vaccination Unit (led by Frédéric Tangy), in collaboration with the Flavivirus-Host Molecular Interactions Unit, has developed a vaccine candidate against the four dengue serotypes.
+A phase I clinical trial of this vaccine candidate is due to be conducted in the near future by the Austrian biotech company THEMIS Biosciences, based in Vienna.
+The idea is to combine the dengue vaccine with the vaccine for measles, one of the safest and most effective childhood vaccines.

-The Genotyping of Pathogens and Public Health Platform (PF8), led by Sylvain Brisse and Valérie Caro, is responsible for sequencing viral strains, and works in collaboration with the other campus-based units.
+The Genotyping of Pathogens Platform, directed by Valérie Caro, is responsible for sequencing viral strains, and works in collaboration with the other campus-based units.

-The Structural Virology Unit, led by Felix Rey, is working on the 3D viral structure, using this approach to try to determine drugs to block the virus.
+The Structural Virology Unit, led by Felix Rey, is working on the 3D viral structure, using this approach to try to identify drugs to block the virus.

 The team under Hugues Bédouelle, in the Molecular Prevention and Therapy of Human Diseases Unit, has developed recombinant antigens of the dengue virus, enabling serological diagnosis of a recent dengue infection.